the-guild-org/gateways-benchmark/scenarios/fed-v1-constant-vus-over-time/README.md

-## Overview for scenario: `constant-vus-over-time`
+## Overview for scenario: `fed-v1-constant-vus-over-time`

-This scenario runs 4 servics and a GraphQL gateway with Federation spec, and runs a heavy query.
+This scenario runs 4 subgraphs and a GraphQL gateway with Federation v1 spec, and runs a heavy query.
 It's being executed with a constant amount of VUs over a fixed amount of time.
 It measure things like memory usage, CPU usage, average RPS.
 It also includes a summary of the entire execution, and metrics information about HTTP execution times.

 This scenario was running 100 VUs over 60s